gr2m/octokit-rest-url-template/README.md

 Placeholders of type `{/varname}`, `{?varname}` or `{+varname}` are removed from the URL if `varname` was not passed.

-Any variable that is passed and used is added to the returned `variables.missing` array.
+Any passed variable that was used as replacement in the url is added to the returned `variables.used` array.

 ## Usage